zombitos/jay-schema/README.md

   };
   ```
 ## Data types
-  IA-Schema supports validation for the following types:
+  Z-Schema supports validation for the following types:

   ```javascript
   type: Number (Accepts and transforms numbers send as strings,)